antonc42/cs406-project/DOC.md

  - `2016010100` - The serial number, usually in the format `YYYYMMDDNN`, where the last two digits `NN` are a revision number for the date.
 This is used by slave servers to determine when there has been a change to the zone and when they should get an updated copy from the master server.
  - `8H` - The length of time before a slave server should try to refresh the zone from the master.
  - `2H` - The time between retries if the slave fails to contact the master for the zone.
- - `4W` - The time until the zone is no longer authoratative.
+ - `4W` - The time until the zone is no longer authoritative.
 This value only applies to slave servers.
  - `1D` - The amount of time a caching name server should wait before retrying when an `NXDOMAIN` result is returned for the zone.
  - `A 192.168.1.2` - The `A` record for the zone.
 This means that `example.com` will resolve to `192.168.1.2`.
 Note that, with this record and the one following, there is no hostname before the record type.
 This is a shortcut that can be used in the zone files.
 The last listed hostname, which in this case is the zone name `example.com`, is used as the hostname for these records.
  - `NS ns` - The `NS` record for the zone that identifies the primary name server.
 It points to the name `ns`, which in turn has an `A` record that points to the IP address `192.168.1.1`.